Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 FAQs

-Air drying is gentler and more hygienic in terms of reducing bacterial transfer, but it may not always be practical due to time and environmental factors.
+Air drying is gentler on the skin and avoids direct friction from towels, but it may not always be practical due to humidity and drying time.

 If the skin remains damp for too long, it can increase the risk of fungal or bacterial growth.